Dihydrotestosterone: 20 Ways to Increase DHT and 5-a Reductase Levels Naturally

 This works with natural testosterone optimization, as well as synthetic alternatives (TRT).
 For the latter, a novel way to increase the turnover rate would be using the testosterone gel to the area of the scrotum (a method that’s proven to increase the turn over %).

-NOTE: This blog is absolutely chock-full of ways to naturally increase your testosterone levels, you could start from this list of 52 evidence-based ways to boost testosterone naturally.
+NOTE: This blog is absolutely chock-full of ways to naturally increase your testosterone levels, you could start from reading through our start here page.

 3. Start Lifting